HR at S0 (hrS0)

 TRIPS gives users a derived default instead of forcing everyone to guess a baseline heart rate for their walking anchor.

-That default is meant to be a practical midpoint-style assumption based on your broader heart-rate anchors.
+That default is a midpoint-style assumption based on your broader heart-rate anchors.

 The important user-facing point is: